RETAIL FUTURES: Fashion District Innovation Challenge Prize 2019 – Applications now open!

-In collaboration with the Fashion Innovation Agency from London College of Fashion, UAL, The Fashion District is pleased to announce the launch of ‘Retail Futures’.
-This Innovation Challenge Prize, sponsored by Unibail-Rodamco-Westfield, is focussed on SMEs who believe that their business could change the way we shop in future or even revolutionise the retail supply chain.
+In collaboration with the Fashion Innovation Agency from London College of Fashion, UAL, Fashion District is pleased to announce the launch of ‘Retail Futures’.
+This Innovation Challenge Prize, sponsored by Unibail-Rodamco-Westfield, is focused on SMEs who believe that their business could change the way we shop in future or even revolutionise the retail supply chain.

 The Challenge Prize is

 designed to find solutions to industry issues and provoke the next big

 innovation.
 This may utilise robotics and automation, artificial intelligence,

 internet-of-things, augmented/virtual reality, technologies that enhance